Kristina01111000/Drws_site/README.md

 After finalizing scorecard :
 - Put 31 days in the months not the first one on scorecard, he’s going to put tips in
+- Fill in the days of the week in the monthly calendar for the scorecard months
+- Change it to date in column 3 row 1 for the monthly one
+- Remove mentions of the number of lessons from promo page and homepage
+- Add a section about checking back every so often to see if there are new lessons

 - get confirmation on quiz for the 3rd lesson
 - get confirmation on quiz for the 4th lesson